RecoMind406/facebook-clone/ReadME.md

 To run the project locally, follow these steps:

 1. Clone the repository: `git clone [repository_url]`.
-2. Navigate to the project directory: `cd facebook-clone`.
+2. Navigate to the project directory: `cd facebook-clone/facebook-frontend`.
 3. Install the dependencies: `npm install`.
 4. Start the development server: `npm run serve`.